lynx-software/Cpp-Perceptron/README.md

-Using a perceptron for maching learning & artificial intelligence.
+A C++ perceptron for maching learning & artificial intelligence.